SchmidtDSE/plastics-interventions-doc/min_reuse_rate.md

 <br>

 # Primary impact
-Though $l$ is set to zero by default, this intervention assumes a minimum reuse mandate changing over time which serves primarily to reduce consumption as follows.
+This intervention assumes a minimum reuse mandate changing over time which serves primarily to reduce consumption as follows.

 ## Reduction of consumption
-Starting with the effect of consumption:
+Starting with the effect of consumption, the following occurs in repetition longitudinally:

 $C_{sector} = C_{sector} - \Delta_{reuse}$